teamniteo/spiderblocker/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to **Tools** menu and then **SpiderBlocker* to configure
 4. If you use any other plugin to edit .htaacess file, make sure that content of file is valid

+## We're hiring!

+At Niteo we regularly give back to the Open Source community.
+If you do too, we'd like to invite you to [join our team](https://niteo.co/careers)!